10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Testing Services

-AlloSure Kidney has been a covered service for Medicare beneficiaries since October 2017 through a Local Coverage Determination (“LCD”) first issued by Palmetto MolDX (“MolDX”), which was formed to identify and establish coverage and reimbursement for molecular diagnostics tests, and then adopted by Noridian Healthcare Solutions, the Company’s Medicare Administrative Contractor (“Noridian”).
-The Medicare reimbursement rate for AlloSure Kidney is currently $2,841.
 AlloMap Heart has been a covered service for Medicare beneficiaries since January 2006.
 The Medicare reimbursement rate for AlloMap Heart is currently $3,240.
 In October 2020, the Company received a final MolDX Medicare coverage decision for AlloSure Heart.
-Noridian issued a parallel coverage policy granting coverage for AlloSure Heart when used in conjunction with AlloMap Heart, which became effective in December 2020.
+In November 2020, Noridian issued a parallel coverage policy granting coverage for AlloSure Heart when used in conjunction with AlloMap Heart, which became effective in December 2020.
 In 2021, Palmetto and Noridian issued coverage policies written by MolDX to replace the former product-specific policies.
-The common policy LCD is titled “MolDX: Molecular Testing for Solid Organ Allograft Rejection” and the associated LCD numbers are L38568 (MolDX) and L38629 (Noridian).
+The foundational LCD is titled “MolDX: Molecular Testing for Solid Organ Allograft Rejection” and the associated LCD numbers are L38568 (MolDX) and L38629 (Noridian).
 The Medicare reimbursement rate for AlloSure Heart is currently $2,753.
 Effective May 9, 2023, AlloSure Lung is covered for Medicare beneficiaries through the same MolDX LCD (Noridian L38629).
 The Medicare reimbursement rate for AlloSure Lung is $2,753.
 Effective April 1, 2023, HeartCare, a multimodality testing service that includes both AlloMap Heart and AlloSure Heart provided in a single patient encounter for heart transplant surveillance, is covered, subject to certain limitations, for Medicare beneficiaries through the same MolDX LCD (Noridian L38629).
 The Medicare reimbursement rate for HeartCare is $5,993.

 AlloSure Kidney has received positive coverage decisions from several commercial payers, and is reimbursed by other private payers on a case-by-case basis.
 AlloMap Heart has also received positive coverage decisions for reimbursement from many of the largest U.S. private payers.